alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

 ###Exercise-3
 #### Configure gitlab

-1. Open up chrome browser
+1. Open up chrome browser and point it to:
 2. `http://<ip of the docker node>`
 3. create a new user